Do you suffer with PTSD, or trauma symptoms? If so, should you be seeking EMDR or CBT therapy? I wrote this blog post to help you decide.

 Exposure Therapy and Post-Traumatic Stress Disorder

-One type of CBT is call exposure therapy.
+If you are researching PTSD treatment options and wondering if EMDR or CBT is best for you, there is another modality you should know about.
+A specialized form of trauma treatment, and one type of CBT, is call exposure therapy.
 This involves assisting trauma survivors in re-experiencing trauma-related memories and triggers.
 This re-experiencing helps patients process the traumatic memory through imagined confrontation with memories and real-life exposure to trauma reminders.

 Typically, most trauma treatment exposure therapy takes place within the confines of institutions like the VA.
 Again, mostly what I’ve seen in my practice is clients who did not want to participate in exposure based trauma treatment and preferred other modalities.